Did you just set up a Shopify Store? Want to Run Facebook Ads For Shopify Stores?

 The Drip email marketing platform is more powerful than you might think it is:

-- Drip natively integrates with Leadpages (the parent company that owns Drip) — so you get landing pages and email marketing software at the same time.
+- Drip natively integrates with Unbounce, Instapage, and Leadpages — so you get landing pages and email marketing software at the same time.
 Plays nice.

 - When you connect Drip and Shopify, your whole order history will be automatically synced — a comprehensive order history means you can beef up your segmentation possibilities.
 Want to pick out all of your customers who’ve placed more than $100 in orders over the past year?
 Well, now you can.